Utah Elementary School Principal Reportedly Forced Student To Take Off Pants And Sit Half Nude As Punishment

 At this point, it is unknown whether the Utah principal’s leave is paid or unpaid, or what (if any) criminal charges she may face as a result of the alleged incident.

 What do you think about the way the school and school district handled this situation?
 Do you think it was appropriate for the district and DCFS to wait five days to report the alleged sexual abuse of a young child to police?
 Do you think it was appropriate for the Utah principal (or any principal) to force a student to pull their pants down as a form of punishment?
-Let us know in the comments section below.
+Let us know in the comments below.

 [Featured Image by Inked Pixels/Shutterstock]